-Only equivalent courses with a grade of "C" or higher will be accepted from other regionally accredited postsecondary institutions.
+Only equivalent courses with a grade of "C-" or higher will be accepted from other regionally accredited postsecondary institutions, except in programs that require a higher course grade.
 Credits from institutions other than regionally accredited schools will be reviewed and may be evaluated for transfer credit on a case-by-case basis.
-Official, sealed transcript(s) are required for evaluation.
-Students must complete a minimum of 33 residential credits at NCC within a degree program or 15 credits within a certificate program (certain academic departments at NCC may limit the number of credits transferred into their academic program).
+Official transcripts received by email or official transcripts in sealed envelopes are required for evaluation.
+Students must complete a minimum of 33 credits in residence at NCC within a degree program, or 15 credits within a certificate program (certain academic departments at NCC may limit the number of credits transferred into their academic program).
 Transfer courses above the 31 credits will be initially excluded.
 Courses completed on a trimester or quarterly basis will be converted to semester hour credits.
-It is recommended that a student requests a re-evaluation of their transfer credits if they change their program of study while in attendance.
-Students must submit a Change of Program request in order to update their major.
+It is recommended that students request a re-evaluation of their transfer credits. if they change their program of study while in attendance.
+Students must submit a Change of Program request form in order to update their major.

 Opportunities are available to students through a policy of credit allowance for "life experience" and "credit by examination."
-Placement into courses or credit may be granted as is approved by the College based on one or more of the following methods:
+Placement into courses or credit may be granted as approved by the College based on one or more of the following methods:

 - 1. Departmental criteria (including written examinations, interviews, evaluation of past work or study, auditions, etc.); - 2.
 College Level Examination Program (CLEP); - 3.
 College Proficiency Examination (CPE); - 4.
 Advanced Placement tests (AP); - 5.
 International Baccalaureate (IB) exams; - 6.
 United States Armed Forces Institute Examinations (USAFI/DANTES).
-The departments awarding credit for advanced standing and/ or "life experience" are Accounting/Business Administration, Administrative Business Technology, Allied Health, Art, Biology, Criminal Justice, Engineering/Physics/ Technology, Health/Physical Education/Recreation, Hospitality Business, Marketing/Retailing, Mathematics/Computer Science, Music, Nursing, Physical Science, Psychology, Sociology, and Theatre/Dance.
+The departments awarding credit for advanced standing and/ or "life experience" are Accounting/Business Administration, Administrative Business Technology, Allied Health, Art, Biology/Chemistry, Criminal Justice/Fire Science, Health/Physical Education/Recreation, Hospitality Business, Marketing/Fashion Buying & Merchandising/Interior Design/Retailing, Mathematics/Computer Science/Information Technology/Engineering/Pysics/Physical Sciences, Music, Nursing, Psychology/Sociology/Economics, and Theatre/Dance.
 Students interested in advanced standing and/or "life experience" credit should contact the appropriate department; - 7.
 Non-traditional training or online programs based on the American Council on Education's recommendations.

-If you do not agree with your transfer credit evaluation, please contact the Office of Admissions before the start of classes or if classes have started contact the Office of the Registrar.
+If you do not agree with your transfer credit evaluation, please contact the Office of Admissions before the start of classes or if classes have started, contact the Office of the Registrar.
 All requests must be made prior to the conclusion of the NCC Add/Drop period of the semester for which you were admitted.

 Note: Transfer credit from previous institutions will not compute in the grade point average at Nassau Community College.
-Students must submit official high school and college records to the Office of Admissions (One Education Drive, Garden City, N.Y.
-11530-6793).
-It is the student's responsibility to make sure the college receives all official transcripts by appropriate admission deadline dates.
+Students must submit official high school and college records to the Office of Admissions.
+It is the student's responsibility to make sure that the College receives all official transcripts by appropriate admission deadline dates.